 Lee Hargraves, PhD, UMass Boston

-Dragana Bolcic-Jankovic, MA, is a Project Manager at the UMass Center for Survey Research.
+Dragana Bolcic-Jankovic, MA, is a project manager at UMass Boston's Center for Survey Research.
 She can provide support for developing instruments, pre-survey evaluation of questions, managing data collection and analyzing data.
 She has experience with research on medical and health services research, ethics research in medicine and science, particularly ethical issues surrounding genetics research.
 Her research interests include survey research issues when collecting signed consent from research subjects, as well as challenges involved in establishment surveys.

-Philip S. Brenner, PhD, is a Senior Research Fellow at the UMass Center for Survey Research and Assistant Professor in the Department of Sociology at UMass Boston.
+Philip S. Brenner, PhD, is a senior research fellow at UMass Boston's Center for Survey Research and sssistant professor in the Department of Sociology at UMass Boston.
 He has a particular interest in time diary data collection, use of mobile devices in data collection, and nondirective measurement procedures.
 His current research focuses on measurement error, particularly in the overreporting of normative behaviors like physical exercise, voting, and religious behaviors.

-Mary Ellen Colten, PhD, a Study Director at the UMass Center for Survey Research, served as Director of the Center from 1989 to 2014.
-Dr, Colten chaired the UMass Boston Institutional Review Board for over a decade.
+Mary Ellen Colten, PhD, a study director at the UMass Boston's Center for Survey Research, served as director of the center from 1989 to 2014.
+Colten chaired the UMass Boston Institutional Review Board for over a decade.
 She is an expert in regulations regarding the protection of human subjects as well as in the planning, budgeting, and implementation of survey research projects.

-Carol Cosenza, MSW, a Project Manager at UMass Center for Survey Research, specializes in the design and evaluation of survey questions both in interviewer-administered and self-administered forms.
+Carol Cosenza, MSW, a project manager at UMass Boston's Center for Survey Research, specializes in the design and evaluation of survey questions both in interviewer-administered and self-administered forms.
 She has particular expertise in the design, administration and interpretation of cognitive testing of survey instruments.

-Ms. Lederman provides specialized research support for projects that entail self-report and observational data collection from research subjects.
-Ms. Lederman is trained in epidemiology and brings expertise to the SSMC in data management and analysis.
+Ruth Lederman provides specialized research support for projects that entail self-report and observational data collection from research subjects.
+Lederman is trained in epidemiology and brings expertise to the SSMC in data management and analysis.
 She has extensive experience utilizing strategies to maximize participation rates in data collection efforts across a range of community and clinical settings.
-Ms. Lederman can provide support in data collection,; sampling and locating research subjects, question design and evaluation and construction of in person and web-based data collection forms.
+She can provide support in data collection, sampling and locating research subjects, question design and evaluation, and construction of in-person and web-based data collection forms.

-Ms. Lowenstein joined the Dana Farber Survey and Data Management Core in 2009 after serving for 10 years as Associate Director of the Dana-Farber/Harvard Cancer Center Rapid Case Identification Core, Department of Epidemiology, Harvard School of Public Health.
-Prior to that, she served for 6 years as Assistant Director for Registry Operations at the Massachusetts Cancer Registry within the Massachusetts Department of Public Health.
-Ms. Lowenstein is responsible for the administrative oversight of SSMC activities at DF/HCC and can provide medical record review and abstraction services.
+Carol Lowenstein joined the Dana Farber Survey and Data Management Core in 2009 after serving for 10 years as associate director of the Dana-Farber/Harvard Cancer Center Rapid Case Identification Core, Department of Epidemiology, Harvard School of Public Health.
+Prior to that, she served for six years as assistant director for registry operations at the Massachusetts Cancer Registry within the Massachusetts Department of Public Health.
+Lowenstein is responsible for the administrative oversight of SSMC activities at DF/HCC and can provide medical record review and abstraction services.

-Anthony Roman, MA, has been Senior Statistician at UMass Center for Survey Research since 1985.
+Anthony Roman, MA, has been senior statistician at the UMass Boston Center for Survey Research since 1985.
 He consults to all areas relating to sampling, weighting of data, statistical analysis of complex surveys, and use of alternative modes of data collection.
-Mr. Roman has overseen projects such as the Massachusetts Youth Health Survey, alcohol use among college students; measuring the lack of health insurance in Massachusetts; and interactive voice technology (IVR) for gathering sensitive data.
+Roman has overseen projects such as the Massachusetts Youth Health Survey, alcohol use among college students, measuring the lack of health insurance in Massachusetts, and interactive voice technology (IVR) for gathering sensitive data.

-Rumel Mahmood is an Assistant Study Director at the UMass Center for Survey Research.
+Rumel Mahmood is an assistant study director at UMass Boston's Center for Survey Research.
 He is proficient in many software programs and statistical packages, and is a Microsoft certified database specialist.
-Mr. Mahmood previously served as an Economist for the Bureau of Labor Statistics for a new national survey; as an IT Analyst for Harvard teaching hospitals; and for a private sector public opinion polling firm.
+Mahmood previously served as an economist for the Bureau of Labor Statistics for a new national survey; as an IT analyst for Harvard teaching hospitals; and for a private sector public opinion polling firm.

-Lee Hargraves became Director of the UMass Center for Survey Research in February, 2014.
+Lee Hargraves became director of UMass Boston's Center for Survey Research in February 2014.
 He is a leader in the development and use of survey methods to assess health care quality from patients’ perspectives.
-Dr. Hargraves’ research has contributed to national efforts to document racial and ethnic disparities in health care.
+His research has contributed to national efforts to document racial and ethnic disparities in health care.
 His research interests include validation of survey questions using administrative data, improving response to longitudinal surveys, and questionnaire design.
-Lee is currently working on the Consumer Assessment of Healthcare Providers and Systems (CAHPS™) project, collaborating with the CAHPS Instrument Development Team.
-He is Research Associate Professor in Family Medicine and Community Health at UMass Medical School and an adjunct professor in the School of Public Health, UMass Amherst.
+He is currently working on the Consumer Assessment of Healthcare Providers and Systems (CAHPS™) project, collaborating with the CAHPS Instrument Development Team.
+He is research associate professor in family medicine and community health at UMass Medical School and an adjunct professor in the School of Public Health, UMass Amherst.

-Jessica LeBlanc is an Assistant Study Director at the UMass Center for Survey Research.
+Jessica LeBlanc is an assistant study director at UMass Boston's Center for Survey Research.
 She has expertise in data collection management and survey development.
 She can provide support for programming instruments for online administration (using SNAP), CAPI (computer-assisted personal interviewing) and training research staff on CAPI administration.
-Jessica is also an experienced cognitive interviewer.
+LeBlanc is also an experienced cognitive interviewer.